Background gradientBackground gradient

 image1

-As I mentioned, according to the current minimum wage system, the minimum wage for each region is decided by the local council.
+According to the current minimum wage system, the minimum wage for each region is decided by the local council, so the increase varies by prefecture, ranging from 63 to 82 yen.

 The council decides this based on the current status of the regional economy and any concerns that may arise from specific industries, all while trying to reach the government's target goal.